Published on

 SPOTIFY_CLIENT_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxx

-To get access token from Spotify we will send the request to the api/token endpoint with client_id and client_secret values.
+To get an access token from Spotify, we will send a request to the /api/token endpoint with the client_id and client_secret values.

 app.post('/token', async (req, res) => {